Get a quote

 What is negligence?

-Every day, you’re presented with situations that require us to act, and if you fail to act in a reasonable way, you can be accused of negligence.
+Every day, you’re presented with situations that require you to act, and if you fail to act in a reasonable way, you can be accused of negligence.
 For example, it wouldn’t be a stretch to say that a reasonable homeowner who sees ice on their sidewalk would understand that someone might slip on it.
 A negligent homeowner, however, doesn’t do anything to remedy the situation.

 Essentially, negligence is acting in a way that no reasonable person would act, disregarding prudence and safe practices.
-In insurance, these actions often lead to losses and costly claim.
-Someone might be considered negligent if they:
+Negligent actions often lead to losses and costly claims on your home insurance policy

 • Fail to care for trees on their lot so one crashes on their neighbor’s home.